Graph Laplacian for Image Anomaly Detection: Related work

-To address these issues, recent work has iterated over \gls{rxd}'s idea, \eg{} by considering subspace features~\cite{du_target_2014,stein_anomaly_2002}, by using kernels to go beyond the Gaussian assumption~\cite{du_discriminative_2014,kwon_kernel_2005}, by applying dimensionality reduction~\cite{gu_selective_2008}, by improving how the background statistics are estimated~\cite{du_random-selection-based_2011,matteoli_hyperspectral_2011}, or by exploiting sparsity and compress sensing theory~\cite{du_beyond_2016,fowler_anomaly_2012,zhang_sparse_2015}.
-In this work we generalize \gls{rxd}'s idea by looking at it from the point of view of spectral graph theory.
+To address these issues, recent works have iterated over \gls{rxd}'s idea, \eg{} by considering subspace features~\cite{du_target_2014,stein_anomaly_2002}, by using kernels to go beyond the Gaussian assumption~\cite{du_discriminative_2014,kwon_kernel_2005}, by applying dimensionality reduction~\cite{gu_selective_2008}, by improving how the background statistics are estimated~\cite{du_random-selection-based_2011,matteoli_hyperspectral_2011}, or by exploiting sparsity and compress sensing theory~\cite{du_beyond_2016,fowler_anomaly_2012,zhang_sparse_2015}.
+In this work, we generalize \gls{rxd}'s idea by looking at it from the point of view of spectral graph theory.
 This not only makes us able to avoid costly covariance matrix inversions, but also allows us to incorporate spatial information and any prior knowledge about the background model into the detector.
-Previous work trying to including spatial awareness in the detector is available in literature, a note-worthy example is \gls{wscf} \cite{gaucel_whitening_2005}, where the authors propose to apply a whitening transformation based on the eigen decomposition of the image covariance matrix.
-On the whitened space, \gls{rxd} is represented by the Euclidian norm.
+Previous work trying to including spatial awareness in the detector is available in the literature, a noteworthy example is \gls{wscf} \cite{gaucel_whitening_2005}, where the authors propose to apply a whitening transformation based on the eigendecomposition of the image covariance matrix.
+On the whitened space, \gls{rxd} is represented by the Euclidean norm.
 Then, by using an approach based on constrained energy minimization, \gls{wscf} spots anomalous pixels by estimating consistency to their neighborhood in the whitened space.
 We compare our proposed approach to \gls{wscf} in the experimental section.